BlackNet13/C206_CaseStudy/README.md

 ## Task
 #### Create a system on eclipse that allows 3 different type of users to perform functions relating to CCA activity registration.
 We were provided a project description for this and have to ensure our system has CRUD functionality except for update which was written in documentation as the PBI for sprint 2 We are also expected to produce the relevant burndown chart, use case diagram, user stories and documentation required in an agile project.
-Additionally we also implemented Junit test cases and refactoring.
+Additionally we also expected to implement Junit test cases and refactoring.

 <table>
   <tr>